Elisabeth Fritzl spent over two decades confined to a dirt-walled cellar while being tortured at the hands of her father, Josef Fritzl.

-As far as Elisabeth Fritzl was concerned, Josef was a monster.
-At the minimum, he would visit her in the basement three times a week.
+At minimum, Elisabeth Fritzl would be visited by her father in the basement three times a week.
 Usually, it was every day.
 For the first two years, he left her alone, keeping her captive.
 Then, he began to rape her, continuing the nightly visits he had begun when she was just 11 years old.

 Two years into her captivity, Elisabeth became pregnant, though she miscarried 10 weeks into the pregnancy.
 Two years later, however, she fell pregnant again, this time carrying to term.
 In August of 1988, a baby girl named Kerstin was born.
 Two years later, another baby was born, a boy named Stefan.

-Shockingly, social services never questioned the appearance of the children and allowed the Fritzl’s to keep them as their own children.
+Shockingly, social services never questioned the appearance of the Fritzl children and allowed the family to keep them as their own.
 Officials were, after all, under the impression that Rosemarie and Josef were the babies’ grandparents.

 It is not known how long Josef Fritzl intended to keep his daughter captive in his basement.
 He had gotten away with it for 24 years, and for all the police knew he was going to continue for another 24.
 However, in 2008, one of the children in the cellar fell ill.